tijsverkoyen/tijsverkoyen.github.io/_posts/2016-07-19-npm-shrinkwrap-wtf.md

 Not only will the 3 versions of the js-tokens introduce issues at some point, but it also uses 7.9 MB on the diskspace, while I just required 3 (simple) packages ...

-This is not only the fault of the `npm`-maintainers, a big part off this issue is the responsibility of package-maintainers.
+This is not only the fault of the `npm`-maintainers, a big part of this issue is the responsibility of package-maintainers.
 If every maintainer uses [SemVer](http://semver.org/), and use correct version-constraints in their `package.json`-file, most installed packages will be re-used and not installed specific for a package as this is available in `npm`.

 In my opinion, you should not be able to use different versions of the same package in a project.
-I think [Composer](https://getcomposer.org/) is doing a much better job on this.
+I think this better detected by [Composer](https://getcomposer.org/), but they have the "benefit" that the same namespace can only be used once.

 ## Locking version (`npm shrinkwrap`)

-Locking versions is something you want to do if you know everything works, so you do not run into unpleasant surprises when you just have deployed you "working" version to production and some rare bug in a patch-release messes everything up.
+Locking versions is something you want to do if you know everything works, so you do not run into unpleasant surprises when you just have deployed your "working" version to production and some rare bug in a patch-release messes everything up.

 Therefore `npm` has [`npm shrinkwrap`](https://docs.npmjs.com/cli/shrinkwrap).
 This will generate a file called `npm-shrinkwrap.json`, wherein all the specific installed versions are stored.